Tesla Model X running costs

 A lot of electric cars have long service intervals, since there’s less to check, as their motors have far fewer moving parts than a diesel or petrol engine.
 However, Tesla recommends an inspection every 12,500 miles or 12 months; a routine interval for most combustion-engined cars.
 Tesla also recommends that you connect the Model X to your home wi-fi in order to get the fastest download times for automatic software updates, which will see certain functions and systems in the car changing and improving overnight – just as your phone does when you update the operating system.

-Being emissions-free means the Model X is also free from VED road-tax obligations, but because it costs more than £40,000, it's subject to a £310-a-year surcharge the first five times you tax it.
+Being emissions-free means the Model X is also free from VED road-tax obligations, but because it costs more than £40,000, it's subject to an annual £310 surcharge for five years from the second year you tax it.

 Most expensive luxury SUVs and saloons lose their value very quickly, and the Model X is no different.
-Used-car experts reckon it’ll lose more than half of its value in the first three years and 36,000 miles; the P100D could lose even more than that, shedding some £80,000 in value over that initial period.
+Used-car experts reckon it’ll lose more than half of its value in the first three years and 36,000 miles; and the Performance could lose even more than that.